 The time-based dosing is another excellent feature of this grinder.
 The control panel on the front of the grinder is simple to use, enabling you to set your grind time to within 0.01 seconds.
 Three programmable buttons allow you to set different dose times and switch easily between single and double shots.
 Overall, the time-based dosing is accurate and produces repeatable results that are more than adequate for most users.

-Finally, we would be remiss if we did not mention the design of the Baratza Sette 270.
+Finally, we would be remiss if we did not mention the design of the Sette 270.
 The name Sette is the Italian word for seven because the grinder mimics the shape of a 7.
 The grinder has a modern design with a small compact footprint to fit into most kitchens.
+It comes with a built in convertible holder allowing you to grind directly into your portafilter, or the grounds bin.
 The one point where the design falls down is in the build quality.
 It is mainly composed of plastic components, so it will not last a lifetime like some Italian grinders.
 On the positive, Baratza offers excellent customer support, and spare parts are readily available if you need them.

-There are a couple of other grinders you could consider instead of the Baratza Sette 270.
+There are a couple of other espresso grinders you could consider.

 Baratza Sette 30